ndaneil/crowdedness-monitor/README.md

 SET_LOOP_TASK_STACK_SIZE(32 * 1024)
 ```

 The next step is to define a what the ESP32 will filter for when listening to WiFi packets.
-Additionally, two structs are defined, which are needed to interface with the low-level parts of the WiFI packet callback.
+Additionally, two structs are defined, which are needed to interface with the low-level parts of the WiFi packet callback.

 ```c
 const wifi_promiscuous_filter_t filt={